JonmarCorpuz/SecondBrain/Protocol - STP.md

 * All ports on the root bridge are designated ports that are put in a forwarding state, while the other switches in the topology must have a path to reach the root bridge
 * A root bridge only gives up its position if it receives a BPDU that contains a lower bridge ID than its own bridge ID
 * once all switches in the topology agree on the root bridge, only the root bridge will be able to generate BPDUs, while the other switches may only forward them
+* STP timers on the root bridge determine the STP timers for the entire network

 ## Bridge ID